ShaneHastings/ShaneHastings/README.md

 ## Graduate of NUI Galway

-- 🔐 Cybersecurity Consultant at PwC Ireland (2021 - 2022)
 - 👨‍🎓 BSc in Business Information Systems at NUI Galway (2017-21)
 - 🔐 Cybersecurity Internship at PwC Ireland (2020)